oglok/oauth2-proxy/docs/docs/configuration/overview.md

 available as an environment variable in plural form e.g. `OAUTH2_PROXY_EMAIL_DOMAINS`

-Values for type `string | list` usually have a plural environment variable name and need to be seperated by `,` e.g.
+Values for type `string | list` usually have a plural environment variable name and need to be separated by `,` e.g.
 `OAUTH2_PROXY_SKIP_AUTH_ROUTES="GET=^/api/status,POST=^/api/saved_objects/_import"`

 Please check the type for each [config option](#config-options) first.